John Watts-Russell: Death and commemoration

 Watts-Russell died after a short and severe illness on 2 April 1875 in Christchurch.
-He is buried in the Upper Riccarton church graveyard.
+He is buried in Upper Riccarton in the churchyard of St Peter's Church, Riccarton.

 His wife's sister died only four months later, and Elizabeth left for England, never to return to New Zealand.
 In 1877 the widow married Alfred Richard Creyke, who had worked for her first husband as a station manager.
 After Creyke died in 1893, she arranged for the western porch of the ChristChurch Cathedral to be built in his memory.
 On the south side of the cathedral's nave, there is also a Watts-Russell Memorial Window.
 She died on 7 October 1905 at Horsham, West Sussex.

 The suburb of Ilam was named after his homestead.
 The name was formalised by the Waimairi County Council in 1959.
 Dovedale Avenue in Ilam is named after their staff member Sarah Hodgkinson's birthplace.